Deakin Law Clinic

 Who can apply?

-This program is available for credit to, Bachelor of Laws undergraduate students, and postgraduate Juris Doctor (JD) students, across all facilities and campuses, who are eligible to use a WIL unit towards their degree.
+This program is available to Bachelor of Laws, Master of Laws and Juris Doctor (JD) students who are eligible to use a WIL unit towards their degree.

 From T1 2021, Deakin Law Clinic enrolments will be in either: